TurtleEngr/gitproj/README.md

 ## Why git-proj?

 Have you ever had a developer commit their whole home directory into your project's git repository (on purpose or accidentally)?
+I have seen this.
 That includes their .ssh/ dir with their ssh key.
 They better have passwords on their private keys!
-Someone making this mistake will likely have password-less keys.Yikes, what a security mess--all their keys will need to be changed.
+Someone making this mistake will likely have password-less keys.
+Yikes, what a security mess--all their keys, and shared keys, will need to be changed.

 Sure you can "delete" the mistake, but if it was pushed to your main git server, it will be in the repo forever, unless to do the work needed to rip it out.
 Yeah, there are tools that will do it, but they are not trivial, and your repo should be "locked" for a few hours until it is repaired.
+Maybe a faster solution: create a new repo, from a cleaned up HEAD on all active branches, and delete the compromized repo.

 That is one scenario.
 A more common one?
 A developer doesn't realize they shouldn't be committing object files, exe files, log files, video